Joffreybvn/CompressedBlocksPluginDocs/docs/index.rst

 Features
 --------
 General `features <features.html>`_ of the plugin:

- - Compress lots of blocks (Cobblestone, Wood, Dirt, Sand, ...).
+ - Compress lots of blocks (Cobblestone, Wood, Dirst, Sand, ...).
- - One compressed block = 9 normal blocks.
+ - One compressed block stores 9 normal blocks.
- - Uncompress these blocks by your inventory, or a crafting table.
+ - Uncompress these blocks in your inventory, or a crafting table.
  - Save space in your chests.
  - Travel with more stuff in your pockets.
+ - Be ready for big blocks' transactions
- - Give compressed blocks to players with a command.
+ - Give compressed blocks to players with a `command <commands.html>`_.
+ - Use it as decorative for your constructions

 .. image:: images/github_logo.png
    :height: 83